AmitGujar/Bink-Chrome-Extension/README.md

 5. Select `Load Unpacked` and browse and select the cloned repository folder.
 6. Make sure that the extension is enabled.
 7. Open a new tab in Chrome and you should see a splash screen with motivational quotes.
+8. Microsoft Edge disables all-new tab extensions by default so, make sure to enable it manually from the extensions section.

 ### NOTE